 A court has sentenced 25-year-old Ankur Panwar to death for throwing acid at Preeti Rathi three years ago.
-The decision comes just one day after the accused was convicted.

 The crime took place outside a Mumbai railway station in May 2013.
 At the time, Preeti just arrived in the city, joining the Indian Navy as a nurse.

 Relying on witness accounts, the court concluded Ankur’s motive as resulting from Preeti’s rejection of his marriage proposal.
 He was seen buying two kilograms of sulphuric acid, The Times of India reported.

 Rathi suffered severe burns to her lungs and eyes in the attack on May 2, 2013, and died a month later or organ failure.